Mr. Nasser Parvinrouh

 My goal as a coach is for children to enjoy coming to my class, and for them to remember me as a special role model.
 It is rewarding as a coach when a student says, “Thank you so much.”
 I am grateful to have received this opportunity to be a part of these students’ achievements and lives.

 Hey!
-My name is Stephanie and I am currently a student at Satsuma High School.
-I will graduate in May of 2018, and from there I will enroll at the University of South Alabama to seek a degree in medicine.
+My name is Stephanie and I am currently a student at the University of South Alabama where I am seeking a degree in medicine.
 I plan to eventually become a pediatrician because of the heart I have for children.

 I am so thankful I received the opportunity to become a coach, because you not only get to watch the gymnasts learn new skills and become more advanced, but you also get to see them grow into their amazing selves!
 As a coach, I push kids to reach their potential through correcting their mistakes and more importantly helping them understand to improve.
 I strive to constantly encourage them towards success.
 I believe it’s important for a coach to just have fun with their gymnasts.
 I consider myself a fun, friendly coach because I always try to relate to my kids and get down to their level.
 In doing so, I build lasting relationships with my gymnasts.
 Gymnastics is a sport that has had a positive impact on my life and I guarantee it will do the same for many more lives to come.

 Aloha, I’m Tyra.
 I was born and raised in Hawaii, and I can speak six different languages!
-I am currently attending The University of Mobile, pursuing a degree in Political Science with minors in History and Spanish.
+I am a graduate of The University of Mobile, with a degree in Political Science with minors in History and Spanish.
 I am good at anything in relation to Government and Law, and that’s what I love.
-I am excited to be running for Alabama State Representative in 2018.
 I plan on easing into International Contract Law afterwards.

 I have been cheering and tumbling for about 13 years.
 I took gymnastics at Nasser’s when I was 13 years old.
 I am a part of Co-Ed cheerleading at the University of Mobile, and I participate in track too.
 I spend my free time reading, coaching cheer/gymnastics, traveling and studying other languages.
 I enjoy working with others.
 I emphasize for students to be better than their selves rather their predecessors and contemporaries.
 “To get something you’ve never had, you have to do something you’ve never done.”